home-assistant/home-assistant.io/source/_integrations/iskra.markdown

 ## Prerequisites

 - Set a static IP or assign a static DHCP lease for the power quality analyzer or smart gateway device.
-- If using Iskra's Smart Gateway, select the Rest API connection type, and all connected devices will be automatically added.
+- If using Iskra's Smart Gateway, select the REST API connection type, and all connected devices will be automatically added.

 {% include integrations/config_flow.md %}